You are not signed in. Sign In

 Criminal Justice Reform and Machine Learning

 Over the past 40 years, the incarceration rate in the United States has increased dramatically—a problem that disproportionately affects the most economically disadvantaged and socially vulnerable members of society.
 There is a movement to reduce pretrial jail detention.
 However, the high rate at which people released before their trials commit crimes also more severely affects economically disadvantaged neighborhoods, where crime is often concentrated.
 Jens Ludwig, director of the University of Chicago Crime Lab, will talk about how new big data techniques from the field of machine learning, which are already widely used in the private sector, can be repurposed to help address pressing public policy problems like this.
+If you would like to research in more detail how an increase or decrease in the level of crime affects the economic condition of the country or region, then you can order a paper on such a topic in the economics essay writing service.
+You can use the received information both for your own purposes - expanding your horizons, understanding the interrelationship of social policy and economy, and for academic and research achievements.

 REGISTER HERE